 The Authority has used its borrowing powers primarily to guarantee value for money savings by investing in cost to save measures.
 To date, borrowing from the Public Works Loan Board has been restricted to the Aldern House refurbishment project and the replacement of vehicles.
-The approved borrowing for the Information and Communications Technology Strategy is capable of being financed predominantly from revenue funds, in line with the Capital Strategy approved by the Authority in October 2011.
+Amongst National Parks in England there has slower take up of borrowing powers than the Peak District, however recently more of the National Parks have started to expand their borrowing limits as the table below shows.